Zach McKinstry Player Props: Tigers vs. Brewers

 - McKinstry has three doubles, two home runs and three walks while hitting .256.

-- McKinstry has picked up a hit in nine games this season (60.0%), including one multi-hit game.
+- McKinstry has picked up a hit in 10 games this season (62.5%), including one multi-hit game.

-- In 15 games played this season, he has homered in two of them.
+- He has homered in two of 16 games played this season, and in 4.3% of his plate appearances.

-- He has scored in six games this season (40.0%), but has had no multi-run games.
+- He has scored in six of 16 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.